Area-53-Robotics/53C-High-Stakes-Notebook/main.typ

     One major mistake we made in previous years was designing our robot without keeping the position of electronics such as the brain, battery, motors, and pneumatic tank in mind.

     == Brain
     Making the brain screen and ports easily accessible makes our workflow more efficient and reduces the risk of disconnections between the brain and other electronics.
-Also, using LemLib ()<glossary> allows us to record our robot's coordinates on the brain screen, so the ability to view the brain screen easily makes programming autonomous easier as well.
+Also, using LemLib ()#footnote[See glossary.] allows us to record our robot's coordinates on the brain screen, so the ability to view the brain screen easily makes programming autonomous easier as well.

     == Device Orientation
     Electronics such as the battery and pneumatic tank can be positioned so the length of the cable or pneumatic tubing is minimal, which makes cable management easier.
 By planning ahead, we can ensure that adding pneumatic pistons onto any section of our robot is fast and easy.